Life After Dentures and What to Expect with Permanent Teeth

 What Happens to Your Speech and Confidence

 The visual improvement dentures provide does boost confidence at first.
-Having a full smile again helps you feel comfortable in social situations.
 But the constant maintenance and worry about slipping often diminishes that confidence over time.

 Your Options for Switching from Dentures to Implants

-For those looking to upgrade from traditional dentures without going fully fixed, snap-in options offer a middle ground.
+Snap-in options offer a middle ground.
 These attach to implants but can still be removed for cleaning.
-They provide more stability than traditional ones while costing less than fully fixed options.
+They provide more stability than traditional dentures while costing less than fully fixed options.

 What Daily Life Looks Like with Fixed Teeth?